edefimov/async-sockets/docs/source/reference/events.rst

 Summary
     Connection to remote server is now closed.
-This event is not be fired when socket hasn't connected.
+This event is not fired when socket hasn't connected.

 Constant in ``EventType``
     `DISCONNECTED`